calphool/TRS80MXS/README.md

 Build Notes
 ===========

+January 1, 2020

+Well, we're in the new house, and semi-settled.
+Always a million things to do when you move to a new house.
+However, I've got a little time to begin working on the Wifi module again.
+As luck would have it, I'm now living only a few blocks from my friend who started this little adventure.
+Just for fun over Christmas, I had my younger daughter come play some of the games that are loaded on the HDD module.
+I even hooked up the cassette port to an amplifier, and I connected the composite video out on my old TRS-80 to our big screen TV.
+It's kind of amazing when you think about it -- that computer is 42 years old, and I can connect it to a brand new flat panel display.
+My daughter laughed her head off at these "cheesy old games."
+She said something like "Dad, how could you guys stand to play these silly things?
+There's no color.
+They're like really bad rip offs of arcade games that weren't that great to begin with!"
+The answer of course is pretty simple.
+We had no choice, and we *thought* they were pretty cool games.
+In fact, I'm still pretty amazed when I ran a couple of those games and the authors had managed to implement a sample playing routine into the game so that when it started it said something like "Ready Player One" and "Game Over".
+I mean, seriously -- in 1977 somebody had figured out how to sample audio and misuse the audio cassette port to drive voice samples.
+It may not be impressive to my 20 something daughter, but it's still pretty impressive to me.
+Perspective I guess.

+So I'll see if I can wrap up the Wifi module in the next few weeks.
+It was intended to be a general purpose wifi module, but I'm running into some things that make me think that may not be practical / easy.
+The main one is that the ESP32 designers didn't really imagine that someone would use their module for a general purpose HTTP client.
+The issue is basically RAM constraints.
+We take it for granted these days, but TLS security requires a *lot* of RAM to store a bunch of root certificates.
+The code that implements the TLS stuff for my ESP32 module makes a rather huge assumption that you're going to have a single site that the module is going to talk to, so you don't really even try to load a bunch of root certs into it.
+You load one for the site your're going to be accessing.
+That obviously doesn't work very well when you're trying to build a general purpose tool.
+Now I *could* probably implement a proxy in AWS or something, and then set up my ESP32 to work against that HTTP proxy, but I don't really want this hardware to be a slave to some stupid proxy running in AWS.
+So, I'm at a bit of an impass.
+I *may* be able to figure something out, but it'll require me to dig deeply into the TLS libraries for my ESP32, and basically rewrite a huge chunk of their code.... and who knows what the performance will be like.
+The other possible route would be to do something like reduce the functionality of the Wifi module so that it just gives you access to a particular hosting site, like maybe DropBox, but that's a bit of a let down.
+We'll see what I can come up with over the next few weeks.

 October 21, 2019

 I'm still working on the project.
 Things have slowed down a bit over the past few months because my eldest daughter got married,